SSoelvsten/adiar/README.md

 - [Bandit](https://github.com/banditcpp/bandit):
   Writing and running unit tests

-### Dependencies
-All dependencies are directly imported as submodules.
+These are directly  imported as submodules.
 If you have not cloned the repository recursively, then run the following command

 ```bash